idxbroker/wordpress-plugin/idx-broker-platinum/readme.txt

 * This plugin now has its own Top Menu.
 Say goodbye to searching for plugin preferences in the Settings Menu.
 * The Admin page is now fully responsive allowing you easily to make WordPress changes from your mobile device.

+= 1.2.3 =
+* Fix bug with omnibar data not updating properly.

 = 1.2.2 =
 * Restructured code and made it more WP4.3 and PSR compliant.
 * Fixed bug with widgets not being cached properly.